 The B.S. degree program in Fashion Design and Merchandising with a specialization in fashion merchandising meets the objectives of students preparing for careers in retail stores as buyers or department managers or in personnel, training, inventory control, and security.
 Professional and free elective hours make it possible for students to choose the courses that support their career goals.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.